Physical Address

 Nicaragua’s common sense approach to Covid, is a lesson for the world.

-Up until the 50s childhood infections were a normal part of the development of the immune system.
-For thousands of years the evolutionary process of “natural selection”, selects the strongest of the species to procreate.
-Unfortunately infections have always affected the poorest in society the worst, which in developing countries, where sanitation is poor, children are malnourished and many don’t even have access to clean water, almost everyone is at risk.
-In the sixties when Fidel Castro came to power in Cuba, one of the first health interventions he introduced were vaccine programmes.
-They had a very positive effect on infant mortality rates, the benefits far outweighed any risks.
-Cuba became the model on preventing diseases in children and in doing so keeping people at work in developed countries, which is good for the economy.
 In Cuba almost every child would be vaccinated, their heath care system is excellent and comparable to any developed country.
 Fidel would boast; “We are a poor country, but we die of rich country diseases”.
 The fact Cuban children have similar rates of allergy, particularly asthma as developed countries and that vaccines have risks is not given much consideration.
 To be fair this is the case all over the world, where the biomedical model dominates all discussions about “health”.
-Medicine is the study and treatment of disease.
+Medicine is the study and treatment of disease and while recovering from illness would be the first part of a journey towards achieving heath and well being, it should be seen as a short interruption in a healthy lifestyle.
+Health and wellbeing is a very different discipline from treating illness yet the it has bestowed upon itself the title of “Health Care”.
 The business model of the pharmaceutical industry is suppressing symptoms, where people are considered healthy in the absence of symptoms, rather the ability of ones immune system to cope with infection.
-It is in the industry’s benefit to have people on drugs for as long as possible.
-Most post graduate education for medical doctors is provided by the industry and the scientific research promoting these products is often, no more than public relations masquerading as science.
-Its a business whose purpose is to make a profitfor shareholder’s not public health.
-We saw this with OxyContin and the opioid crisis in the US or Vioxx to name two.
-The fear surrounding covid pandemic provided the pharmaceutical industry the opportunity to make billions.
+It is in the industry’s benefit to have people using their products for as long as possible.
+Most post graduate education for medical doctors is provided by the industry and the scientific research promoting these products is often, no more than public relations masquerading as “science”, to promote sales.
+Its a business whose purpose is to make money for shareholder’s who have invested.
+Profits are the industry’s raison d’etre, not public health.
+We saw this with OxyContin and the opioid crisis in the US or Vioxx to name two drugs where increasing sales was prioritised over public health.
+The fear created by the covid pandemic provided the pharmaceutical industry a small window of opportunity to make billions.

 If you have money and an detached house, its relatively easy to lock down, if you are having to work every day to earn money to feed your family its impossible, so locking down was virtually impossible in the developing world.
 The media largely ignored this fact as it did not suit the narrative they were pushing on behalf of advertisers.
 I was in Tanzania last year, it wasn’t the virus that hurt them most, it was the fact that tourists could not visit because they were all locked down in.